 This astrophysicist and professor holds a PhD in experimental nuclear physics from Duke University...AND an MDiv from Candler School of Theology.
-This self-described science nerd is also a follower of Jesus.
+The self-described science nerd is also a follower of Jesus.
 His book, Stars Beneath Us, blends story and theory, biblical texts and scientific concepts, and his workshop will explore the relation between science and the Bible.

 Monday, November 14, 2016, 7 p.m.

 John Philip Newell & Rob Bell